dcfernandez1023/NBody/README.md

 DESCRIPTION:
 This program simulates the effect that gravitational force, mass, acceleration, and velocity have on moving objects.
-The end result of the calculations and animations from this project is something comparable toa virtual solar system.
+The end result of the calculations and animations from this project is something comparable to a virtual solar system.

 STRUCTURE OF THE APPLICATION:
 This project follows a model, view, controller (MVC) architecture.
 The way that the model, view, and controller interact is described below: